 (i) The receipt by Transporter of all approvals required to construct the Bison Pipeline Project and effectuate the proposed service hereunder including all necessary authorizations from federal, state, local and/or municipal agencies or other governmental authorities.
 It is expressly understood that all such approvals shall be in a form and substance satisfactory to Transporter, and shall be final before the respective governmental authority and no longer subject to appeal or rehearing unless Transporter waives the requirement that the approval be final.
 Nothing herein shall preclude Transporter and Shipper from entering into the Transportation Agreement prior to the receipt and/or finality of all regulatory approvals herein described.
 In the event Transporter for any reason does not receive all necessary approvals, in a manner which allows construction to be completed by November 1, 2003, the in-service date of the Bison Pipeline Project will be as soon as possible thereafter.
 Transporter shall have no liability or obligation to Shipper as a result of the delay.

-(ii) The establishment and maintenance by Shipper of its creditworthiness in accordance with the Credit Requirements prescribed in Section 5 hereto, and the provision by Shipper of the necessary credit support and documentation to enable Transporter to obtain acceptable financing and equity commitments.
+Shipper providing the necessary credit support and documentation in accordance with the credit requirements as prescribed below.

+Shipper shall establish creditworthiness, as determined by Transporter in a nondiscriminatory manner, under a Transportation Agreement by providing one of the options below.
+Shipper’s level of service shall be considered in such creditworthiness evaluation.

+Current financial reports and other information, such as Securities and Exchange Commission filings, annual/interim reports, credit/debt rating information, and bank/trade references.
+Transporter shall apply consistent evaluation practices in determining working capital, cash flow, profitability trends, net worth, debt and asset management, and overall financial conditions;

+a guaranty from a creditworthy party;

+an irrevocable, standby letter of credit from a creditworthy bank for an amount equal to twelve (12) months of contracted obligations; or

+other security as is acceptable to Transporter.

 (iii) The right of Shipper to terminate the Precedent Agreement within ten (10) days of Transporter receiving authorization from the FERC to construct and operate the Bison Pipeline Project only if such FERC authorization order materially and adversely modifies the transportation service proposed by Transporter and agreed to by Shipper, all as more fully described in Transporter’s certificate application filed with the FERC; provided further that Shipper shall have the right at any time to terminate the Precedent Agreement if such FERC authorization order has not been issued by April 1, 2003, which termination right shall be exercised by written notification to Transporter no later than April 15, 2003.

 (iv) The right of Transporter at any time to terminate this Precedent Agreement and any resulting Transportation Agreement and to decline to file for, or withdraw, any requests or applications for regulatory approvals, or to not accept any resulting approvals, if Transporter determines, in its sole discretion, that the Bison Pipeline Project is not economically viable.